Detecting Acceleration-Enhanced Vacuum Fluctuations with Atoms Inside a Cavity

-To summarize, we have shown that a rapidly rotating atom inside a far detuned cavity with experimentally feasible parameters displays strong signature of non-inertial motion through its spectral lines which are easily measurable with the current technology.
-We find that when the cavity is in resonance with the rotational frequency of the atom which is much larger than its trasnition frequency then the dominant contribution in the transition rate comes from the non inertial motion.
+Conclusion.
+To summarize, we have shown that a rapidly rotating atom inside a far-detuned cavity with experimentally feasible parameters displays a strong signature of noninertial motion through its spectral lines, which are potentially measurable with the current technology.
+We find that when the cavity is in resonance with the rotational frequency of the atom, which is much larger than its transition frequency, then the dominant contribution to the transition rate comes from the noninertial motion.
+This setup requires the peak acceleration $\omega^2R \sim 10^{12} ms^{-2}$ which is far smaller than the acceleration, on the order of $10^{26}ms^{-2}$ required in other proposals for similar effects.

-This set-up provides a unique avenue where the prediction of non-inertial (and hence curved space) quantum field theory can be investigated in lab settings.
-Detection of the modified emission spectrum of the atom due to non-inertial motion is not only important for fundamental reasons but it will also boost confidence in many quantum field theoretic predictions in geometric backgrounds, e.g., Hawking radiation and gravity induced particle formation \cite{Singleton2011, Steinhauer2014, Steinhauer2016}.
+Unlike the case with analog systems, measurement of this kind of radiation will be a direct verification of the concepts of particle creation in quantum fields during noninertial motion.
+Detection of the modified emission spectrum of the atom due to noninertial motion is not only important for fundamental reasons but it will also boost confidence in many quantum field theoretic predictions in geometric backgrounds, e.g., Hawking radiation and gravity-induced particle formation \cite{Singleton2011, Steinhauer2014, Steinhauer2016}.